Facilities management businesses provide their clients with a wide range of commercial services, which include:

 As we glean from the above pest insights, if a pest infestation occurs in a commercial building, there are potential health risks to all those who work in it.

-Having a long-term relationship with a commercial pest control supplier is beneficial because they can advise your facilities management business on suitable pest control actions (such as Rentokil’s Integrated Pest Management system) and preventative measures to have within commercial premises.
+Having a long-term relationship with a commercial pest control supplier is beneficial because they can advise your facilities management business on suitable pest control actions (such as Rentokil’s Integrated Pest Management) and preventative measures to have within commercial premises.